MohanadOdema/EnergyShield/Documentation/README.md

 ### _(iii) Container Paths_

-The conainer's Bash shell will have a prompt that looks like:
+The container's Bash shell will have a prompt that looks like:

 ```Bash
 carla@abedb3 ~$